Project-Books/book-project/CONTRIBUTING.md

 2. Discuss your implementation approach with us
 3. Fork the repository
 4. Create a new branch off master (unless the corresponding issue says otherwise).
 Your branch should have a descriptive branch name (that corresponds to the relevant issue) and include the issue number (e.g. `add-styleguide-1048`)
+5. Bring your branch level with the branch you're going to be branching into before submitting a pull request (we recommend rebasing)
-5. Submit a pull request to merge into the branch specified on the issue
+6. Submit a pull request to merge into the branch specified on the issue (or master if a branch is not specified)

 ### Commit messages